nodejs-design-patterns-book/nodejsdesignpatterns.com/src/blog/articles/node-js-race-conditions/index.md

 I really hope you enjoyed this article.
 Make sure to [reach out to me on Twitter](https://twitter.com/loige) and let me know what you think!

 Bye 😋

+## Credits

+Thanks to [Jack Barry](https://github.com/Jack-Barry) for the inspiration for this post on the [Node.js Design Patterns discussion board](https://github.com/PacktPublishing/Node.js-Design-Patterns-Third-Edition/discussions/25).